CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   As long as the number of parameters stays small, they can be passed as list of parameters to the main translation engine function.
--   As soon as the number of parameters becomes too big, they should be stored in a table having two columns: "parameter" and "value".
+-   As soon as the number of parameters becomes too big, they should be stored in a table having two columns: “parameter” and “value”.
 In that case the only parameter passed to the function would be the name of the configuration table.
 -   Current configuration parameters are listed in table 1 below.